The minor characters, in order of appearance…

 Queydoxx the Archimandrite, a demon

-A demon of blood and secrets, Queydoxx was a major soul-trader, rivaling even Darumatha in sheer number of thralls, if not quality.
+A demon of blood and secrets, Queydoxx is a major soul-trader, rivaling even Darumatha in sheer number of thralls, if not quality.
 He favored the exchange of simple gifts in exchange for fractional souls, collecting the eventual damned souls from other demons at the end of the diabolists’ lives.
-Despite his vast trading empire, he lacked the personal power to withstanding Maresh, who used the Boreal Scepter to imprison him in the form of a stone idol, then destroyed him to spite Varaxunax.